ishanbawa/MVCRazorPlusAngular5/README.md

         this.Cus = this.MyModels[1].Custom; // Not Essential, This is To Represent That Any Number of Objects May Be Parsed.

     }
-MyModels are all possible objects you may have sent from C$ side.
+MyModels are all possible objects you may have sent from C# side.
 MyModel Is The Primary Object That Is Set For Each Controller By ConfigurePageData Function of commonService Service.

 --------------------------------------------